McNoswald/Sia-OS/README.md

 4. (Optional) Set up the virtual machine using the special harddrive

 RECOMMENDED REQUIREMENTS:
-RAM:256MB +
+-RAM:256MB +

-HARDDRIVE: (IDE) Fat32 0.5gb - 16gb
+-HARDDRIVE: (IDE) Fat32 0.5gb - 16gb

-Ps/2 Keyboard (NEEDED FOR REAL COMPUTER)
+-Ps/2 Keyboard (NEEDED FOR REAL COMPUTER)

 WARNING:
 DO NOT USE FILESYSTEM COMMANDS ON REAL HARDWARE.
 IT MAY DAMAGE YOUR HARD DRIVE (also it might not work if drive is too big)